How to Extend Your Companies House Filing Deadline

 What You Cannot Extend

 Confirmation statement deadlines cannot be extended.
 The 14-day filing window after your review period ends is fixed.
-If you miss it, you're overdue — there's no extension mechanism.
+If you miss it, you're overdue — here's what happens if your confirmation statement is overdue and why there's no extension mechanism.

 If you've missed a deadline and face penalties, see our complete guide to late filing penalties for the exact amounts and appeal options.